MohammedSiddiqui/nodebestpractices/README.md

 ## 2.6 Exit the process gracefully when a stranger comes to town

 **TL;DR:** When an unknown error occurs (a developer error, see best practice 2.3) - there is uncertainty about the application healthiness.
-A common practice suggests restarting the process carefully using a process management tool like [Forever](https://www.npmjs.com/package/forever) or [PM2](http://pm2.keymetrics.io/)
+A common practice suggests restarting the process carefully using a process management tool like [PM2](http://pm2.keymetrics.io/).
+Or if you're using Docker, then enable restart policy.

 **Otherwise:** When an unfamiliar exception occurs, some object might be in a faulty state (e.g. an event emitter which is used globally and not firing events anymore due to some internal failure) and all future requests might fail or behave crazily